scalen/resource-proliferation-helm-chart/README.md

 an umbrella chart.

-As an example, this chart could be used to specify once the templated Deployment, ConfigMaps and Secrets for a web service, then replicate those resources for a whole set of similarly configured web services.
-These multiple similar web service Deployments could be joined, in the same chart, by an accompanying DaemonSet for log aggregation.
+As an example, this chart could be used to specify once the templated Deployment, ConfigMaps HorizontalPodAutoscalers and Secrets for a web service, then replicate those resources for a whole set of similarly configured web services.
+These multiple similar web service Deployments could be joined, in the same chart, by a single shared Ingress for exposing all services.
+This is the example available [here](/examples/various-webservers).

-Of course, the replicated resources can be renderred alongside any number and kind of other resources, such as a Deployment of, for example, a Controller, or a shared ingress, etc.
+Of course, the replicated resources can be renderred alongside any number and kind of other resources, such as a Deployment of, for example, a Controller, or a logging DaemonSet, etc.
 Furthermore, these web service Deployments could be joined in the same chart by any number of other sets of replicated resources.